This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - But Not Too Foreign: Her father is Mexican, and her mother is Japanese.

 - Cool Big Sis: To both her actual siblings (and she has a lot of them) and the other Cures.
-Her Establishing Character Moment had her making Hikaru and Lala to stop fighting.
+Her Establishing Character Moment has her stepping in when Hikaru and Lala are arguing and giving them advice on how to resolve their issues with each other.

 - Even the Girls Want Her: She's very popular with everyone at school, and in Episode 4 she gets surrounded by a group of girls who want to give love letters to her.